What is a Network as a Service (NaaS)?

 How Twingate can help

-Twingate’s lets companies migrate their networks to the cloud without the challenges and risks of the past.
+Twingate’s lets companies migrate their traditional networks to the cloud without the challenges and risks of the past.
 Compatible with legacy systems, Twingate lets companies take a phased approach to Network-as-a-Service without disrupting business operations.
 Twingate’s approach to NaaS offers benefits across the organization.

 Benefits for IT administrators